gemworks/gem-farm/README.md

 Currently it consists of:

 - Gem Bank 🏦 - lets you manage a whitelisted collection of gems across any number of lockable vaults.
-- Gem Farm 🧑‍🌾 - Gem Farm lets you offer a yield-bearing facility to loyal gem stakers.
+- Gem Farm 🧑‍🌾 - lets you offer a yield-bearing facility to loyal gem stakers.

 # Deploy your own version 🛠